Virtual Network service endpoints

 Service endpoint routes override any BGP or UDR routes for the address prefix match of an Azure service.
-Learn more about troubleshooting with effective routes
+For more information, see troubleshooting with effective routes.

-Service endpoints can be configured on virtual networks independently, by a user with write access to a virtual network.
-To secure Azure service resources to a VNet, the user must have permission to Microsoft.Network/JoinServicetoaSubnet for the subnets being added.
-This permission is included in the built-in service administrator roles, by default and can be modified by creating custom roles.
+Service endpoints can be configured on virtual networks independently by a user with write access to a virtual network.
+To secure Azure service resources to a VNet, the user must have permission to Microsoft.Network/virtualNetworks/subnets/joinViaServiceEndpoint/action for the added subnets.
+The built-in service administrator roles include this permission by default.
+You can modify the permission by creating custom roles.

 Pricing and limits

-There is no additional charge for using service endpoints.
-The current pricing model for Azure services (Azure Storage, Azure SQL Database etc.) applies as is today.
+There's no additional charge for using service endpoints.
+The current pricing model for Azure services (Azure Storage, Azure SQL Database, etc.) applies as-is today.

-For an Azure service resource (such as, an Azure Storage account), services may enforce limits on the number of subnets used for securing the resource.
-Refer to the documentation for various services in Next steps for details.
+Certain Azure services, such as Azure Storage Accounts, may enforce limits on the number of subnets used for securing the resource.
+Refer to the documentation for various services in the Next steps section for details.

-- Learn how to secure an Azure Storage account to a virtual network
+- Secure an Azure Storage account to a virtual network

-- Learn how to secure an Azure SQL Database to a virtual network
+- Secure an Azure SQL Database to a virtual network